JanPoonthong/dotflies/learn.md

 appears to be painful or tedious

 Strager:

     :grep -R SEARCH_TERM . # for searching content inside a file, in vim

+### November 2, 2020
+Zsh:

+    Ctrl + a # Go to the first chacacter of the line Ctrl + e # Go to the last chacacter of the line Ctrl + w # Delete all the chacacter behide the cursor Ctrl + u # Delete all the chacacter on the line Ctrl + p # Let's you recall command that you have enter Ctrl + d # Delete the chacacter in front of the cursor Ctrl + f # Move the cursor front
+    Ctrl + b # Move the cursor back
+    Ctrl + h # Delete the chacacter behide the cursor Ctrl + k # Delte all the chacacter in front of the cursor